-This species has an extremely small population.
+This species has an extremely small and declining population.
 Its range is very small and severely fragmented, owing to catastrophic deforestation which, although it has now slowed, is continuing.
 These factors qualify it as Critically Endangered.

 In 2005, the population was estimated at 85-105 individuals.
 (L. M. J. Paguntalan in litt.
 2005), roughly equivalent to 60-70 mature individuals.

 Given that very little forest remains, the rate of population decline has likely slowed down (L. M. J. Paguntalan in litt.
 2005).